-Sarconeos (BIO101) is a drug candidate that has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia (the phase 2b study, SARA-INT, is currently underway).
-Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD), Biophytis’ MYODA DMD program is expected to start in H2 2020.
+Sarconeos (BIO101) has demonstrated a good safety profile during the SARA development program which is evaluating its ability to improve muscle function in frail elderly patients with sarcopenia ( SARA-INT the phase 2b study of Sarconeos (BIO101) in Sarcopeniawas completed in 2021).
+Sarconeos (BIO101) is also being developed to improve the respiratory function of children with Duchenne muscular dystrophy (DMD).
+COVA is based on clinical and preclinical data from Sarconeos (BIO101) in these neuromuscular diseases.

 In the context of the world crisis caused by COVID-19, the aim of Biophytis is to bring in the shortest time possible a medical treatment that will help to prevent further respiratory deterioration in individuals who present severe respiratory manifestations of COVID-19.
 Biophytis is bringing its expertise in ageing science to a patient population particularly susceptible to such deterioration, as old age and frailty are important risk factors.